Resources for Current Students

 Architectural Design: Environments & Mediations

-If you are not enrolled in an approved course or if you would like to laser cut a personal project that is unrelated to your architecture coursework, please use the laser cutters at The Barnard Design Center or The Columbia Makerspace.
+If you are not enrolled in an approved course or if you would like to laser cut a personal project that is unrelated to your architecture coursework, please visit The Barnard Design Center or The Columbia Makerspace.

 Model Photography Stations in 404 Diana and 116 Lewisohn

-Both of the architecture studios have designated areas for photographing architectural models.
-Background paper for photography and lighting equipment are available at these stations but students are expected to provide their own cameras.
+Both architecture studios have designated areas for photographing architectural models.
+These stations are equipped with background paper and lighting equipment, but students are expected to provide their own cameras.
+Please help us maintain these spaces by keeping them tidy and replacing the paper as needed after use.

 Borrow a Camera from Barnard Instructional Media & Technology Services (IMATS)

-Barnard IMATS maintains an inventory of media equipment available for rental, including digital video cameras, digital still cameras, lighting equipment, audio recorders, headphones, miscellaneous cables, etc. To borrow equipment through IMATS, visit their website.
+Barnard IMATS offers a range of media equipment for rental, including digital video cameras, digital still cameras, lighting equipment, audio recorders, headphones, and various cables.
+To borrow equipment, visit the IMATS website.

 Scan Your Drawings at a Columbia University Library